Mayo Clinic Health System

 Consider a hepatitis C test if you:

-• Were born between 1945–1965 (this population includes the highest rate of infection in the general public)
+• Were born between 1945 and 1965.
+This population includes the highest rate of infection in the general public

-• Had a tattoo done in an unprofessional and/or unsterile environment
+• Had gotten a tattoo in an unprofessional or unsterile environment

-• Received a blood transfusion, organ transplant or clotting factor prior to 1992
+• Received a blood transfusion, organ transplant or clotting factor before 1992

 As of March 2020, the U.S. Preventive Services Task Force recommends screening for all adults aged 18–79.

-Talk to your health care provider if you have questions or concerns about being tested for hepatitis C.
+Talk to your health care professional if you have questions or concerns about being tested for hepatitis C.

 Left untreated or undetected, hepatitis C can cause serious complications, such as:

-• Cirrhosis (scarring) of the liver tissue, which impedes liver function
+• Cirrhosis (scarring) of the liver tissue, which impedes the liver function

 • Liver cancer